 This is true and wrong at the same time.
 Of course, there’s always a way to make things work.
 Vietnam has so many expats, the community is massive, and when everyone is in the same situation, they find ways and share them.

-On the fine print, unless you have a work permit and a local bank in Vietnam where you receive your salary, you can to send money out of Vietnam, however, the amount can be limited per transaction.
+On the fine print, if you have a work permit and a local bank in Vietnam where you receive your salary, you can send money out of Vietnam, however, the amount can be limited per transaction and high fees.

 There is no money transfer in Vietnam apart from Western Union, with them, they will still ask for your work permit to prove that you work here.